Asimov's Science Fiction: Scithers (1977–1982)

+Although Asimov had no editorial role, he was named the magazine's editorial director and wrote many editorials for it.
+A puzzle column by Martin Gardner began in the first issue.
+A book review column, by Charles N. Brown, followed in the second issue; Brown was replaced by Baird Searles in May 1979.

-Moloney
+Moloney (1982)

 Moloney had no background in science fiction, but soon realized that Asimov's name was a significant asset.
 She persuaded Asimov to submit his Azazel stories, which he had begun publishing in the competing magazines, to Asimov's, starting with "To the Victor" in July 1982.
 Moloney added two non-fiction columns: a profile of a writer, often written by Charles Platt, and an opinion column called Viewpoint.
 A cartoon series, "Mooney's Module", began, and she commissioned crosswords from Merl Reagle.
-Reader reaction was mixed, with some letters complaining about the non-fiction columns taking up space that could have been used for another story.
-Her impact on the fiction was limited; author reaction to her habit of heavily editing their manuscripts, and advice from McCarthy, led to her giving McCarthy a good deal of control over the fiction.
+Reader reaction was mixed, some letters complaining about the non-fiction columns taking up space that could have been used for another story.
+Moloney's impact on the fiction was limited; negative author reaction to her habit of heavily editing their manuscripts, and advice from McCarthy, led to her giving McCarthy a good deal of control over the fiction.
 Two well-known stories published during Moloney's tenure were Connie Willis's "A Letter from the Clearys", and David Brin's "The Postman", which later formed the basis of a novel and film of the same name.